pferreirafabricio/js-tic-tac-toe/README.md

 ## 📖 About this project
 This project is a simple casual game made with JS to pratice all basic fundamentals of the language, DOM manipulation and syntax.
-Made with during the course [JavaScript do básico ao avançado (c/ Node.js e projetos)](https://www.udemy.com/course/javascript-do-basico-ao-avancado-com-node-e-projetos/) under orientation or the instructor [Matheus Battisti](https://github.com/matheusbattisti/).
+Made with during the course [JavaScript do básico ao avançado (c/ Node.js e projetos)](https://www.udemy.com/course/javascript-do-basico-ao-avancado-com-node-e-projetos/) under orientation of the instructor [Matheus Battisti](https://github.com/matheusbattisti/).

 ## :seedling: How to contribute
  - Fork this repository;